AI vs. Humans: Who Should You Ask About Love?

 Client = “So AI is a flashlight… humans are…?”

 Me = “Humans are guides and coaches.
 They walk the path beside you, not just illuminate it.
-And yes, some of the path is rocky, emotional, and downright exhausting.”
+And yes, some of the path is rocky, emotional, and downright exhausting.
+Humans are soul guides in a way that AI will never understand.”

 Client = “Can’t AI just replace that?”

 Me = “Sure, if you're looking for a quick bullet list of conversation hacks.
 But if emotions are high, history is messy, or someone’s feelings are fragile?
 Pick a human.
-Always.”
+Always.
+AI is likely to give you the easy answer, not the answer that will bring integrity or the best solution for a human.”

 Client = “Okay, got it.
 Quick stuff from AI, deep stuff from humans.”